ensaremirerol/BigAdd/README.md

 } BlockKeeper;
 ```

-Keeps all opened blocks and where it opened.
+Keeps all opened blocks and where they opened.
-When two blocks are nested, nested block is linked inside parent block
+When two blocks are nested, the nested block is linked inside the parent block

 #### BlockKeeper Functions